 The Apple Pencil alone is enough to make me want it but there is also the option to pair a keyboard with this iPad.

-This is a great alternative to a laptop, especially for the younger generation as it’s light, easy to operate and can be took into School or College to help with note taking.
+This is a great alternative to a laptop, especially for the younger generation as it’s light, easy to operate and can be taken into School or College to help with note-taking.

 Apple has stated that there are over 200,000 apps on the App Store waiting to be downloaded for students or teachers, giving them the upper hand when in the classroom and allowing instant access to any question by the power of the internet.